hmightypirate/AllMyCircuits/src/mightybug_a/Readme.md

 ## Flashing the project

-The project can be flashed in a Blue/Black pill boards or in one of the mightybuga boards.
+The project can be flashed in a Blue/Black pill boards or in one of the mightybug-a boards.
 All the mightybuga boards are compatible with the latest version of the software.
-To flash the software - TODO
+To flash the software use the instructions in the root of the project [LINK](../../Readme.md)

+## Using the serial port for debugging

+### Telemetry

+TODO

-## Cli Commands
+### Cli Commands

 TODO